 Use non-stick spray in your container to prevent staining

-While Tupperware is designed to reduce the chance of staining when using it with fun stuff like spaghetti sauce we all know it can still happen.
+Tupperware is designed to reduce the chance of staining when using it with fun stuff like spaghetti sauce.
+We all know it can still happen.
 By using a small amount of non-stick spray you are creating a barrier between the stain causing sauce and your container.
 You can also use a light coating of vegetable oil.

 To remove smells wash with some real lime or lemon juice to get fresh fragrance